virtualritz/rust-diffusion-limited-aggregation/README.md

-# rust-diffusion-limited-aggregation
+# Diffusion Limited Aggregation in Rust

-Diffusion limited aggregation in Rust.
-Just to play with something to test the `nsi-sys` crate.
+Just to play with something while testing the [nsi](https://crates.io/crates/nsi) crate.

 ![Result of rendering with 3Delight|NSI from within the tool](dla.jpg)